|

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

-Whilst some compostable packaging is home-compostable, it turns out those compostable cups and other compostable packaging items aren’t quite as compostable as you might think.
+Whilst some compostable packaging is home-compostable, it turns out those compostable cups and other compostable food packaging items aren’t quite as compostable as you might think.

 You might be wondering why industrial composting facilities are not more widely available.
 Especially given the benefits of using compostable materials in favour of plastics.